pivotal/docs-tap/overview.md

   Cloud Native Runtimes for Tanzu is a serverless application runtime for Kubernetes that is based on Knative and runs on a single Kubernetes cluster.
-For information about Knative, see the [Knative documentation](https://knative.dev/docs/) Cloud Native Runtimes capabilities are included in VMware Tanzu Advanced Edition and VMware Tanzu Application Platform.
+For information about Knative, see the [Knative documentation](https://knative.dev/docs/) Cloud Native Runtimes capabilities in VMware Tanzu Advanced Edition and VMware Tanzu Application Platform.

 - **[Convention Service for VMware Tanzu](convention-service/about.md)**

-  The convention service provides a means for people in operational roles to express their hard-won knowledge and opinions about how apps should run on Kubernetes as a convention.
+  The convention service provides a means for people in operational roles to express their hard-won knowledge and opinions about how apps must run on Kubernetes as a convention.
 The convention service applies these opinions to fleets of developer workloads as they are deployed to the platform, saving operator and developer time.